Toll Free: 1-877-489-7333

 Organically grown.
 Deeply lobed and pointed, mint green leaves blushed with pink add nice color to salads.
 Remarkably cold tolerant.

 A fast growing green and red ruffled leaf lettuce which has a crispy texture and mild flavor.
 The most heat tolerant red leaf lettuce, it can be grown throughout the year in many climates.
 All-America Selection Winner.
 Packet is ½ gram, about 400-500 seeds.

-For over 100 years, Black Seeded Simpson lettuce has been providing home gardeners and market farmers with consistent crops of superb quality lettuce.
-Long-bearing crops of succulent light emerald green, ruffled leaves are suitable for spring, early summer, and fall plantings.
+Organically grown.
+For over 100 years, Black Seeded Simpson lettuce has been providing home gardeners and market farmers with consistent, long-bearing crops of superb quality lettuce.
+Succulent light emerald green, ruffled leaves.
+Suitable for spring, early summer, and fall plantings.